 Rooms develop character over time as the owner progressively collects, upgrades, and thoughtfully edits.
 Sometimes, when I feel ready for a kitchen refresh, it helps to simply clear the decks.
 I can stand back, stare, and slowly bring back favored items, storing or donating what no longer serves.

 Multipurpose & Flexible

-Since most Nordic French and European country kitchens are smallish and cozy, traditional and timeless country style leans more toward practicality.
-Without spacious pantries, decor pieces must work in a variety of rooms.
-Out of necessity, they may be moved around to function in various spaces.
+Since most Nordic French and European country spaces are smallish and cozy, traditional and timeless country style leans more toward practicality.
+For example, without a spacious kitchen pantry, essentials must work as decor and must lend themselves to service in various spaces.